APPLYING TO MEDICAL SCHOOL

 • Any membership or involvement with relevant societies or clubs.

-Check out for our Medical Personal Statement blog which provides more guidance on writing your personal statement and shares good advice and examples.
+Check out our Medical Personal Statement blog, which provides more guidance on writing your personal statement and shares good advice and examples.

 Non-UK Medical Schools